bufbuild/protobuf-es/README.md

 - messages can be constructed from partial plain objects
 - can dynamically create types at run time, for example from a set of `google.protobuf.FileDescriptorProto`
 - provides field information to traverse types programmatically
+- first class support of comments for documentation, including deprecations

 ## Code Generator